f2prateek/dart/README.md

 You can inject from an Activity (which uses it's intent extras), Fragment (which use it's arguments) or directly from a Bundle.

-The key used for the extra will be by default the variable name.
+The key used for the extra will be the field name by default.
 However, it can be set manually as a parameter in the annotation: `@InjectExtra("key")`

 Optional Injection
 ------------------